erick805/rickylau-dev/content/blog/debug/index.md

 18  <option console.log(pet) key={pet}>{pet.name}</option>
 ```

 Do you see something wrong?
-I hit save and I get this scary error message in node.js
+I hit save and I get this scary error message in Node.js

 ![](2019-09-07-21-32-07.png)

 My terminal is telling me there is something wrong with line 18 and particularly the console.log as indicated by two red arrows.
-Also if you were to take a closer look at console.log() - the text changed into a white color with a red linting error under the console.

 This brings us to our final acronym D - double check if you are in the right scope.

-##Double check if you have an infinite loop and in the right scope.
+##D - Double check if you have an infinite loop and in the right scope.

 This is often forgotten and so detrimental because sometimes we don’t see our console.log or even worse our entire testing suite crashes.
 This can simply be because of a poorly scoped and misplaced console.log() that is causing a parsing error or an infinite loop in our code.

 In our case, this is a poorly scoped console.log() and you can tell because my linter is yelling at me with fat red lines under my console in console.log.
 Which brings us back to the point that you should always clean your code environment first.

-I realized in jsx, you have to console.log() inside curly brackets and I move my console.log inside my key property and replace the logic inside with console.log and I attach a primitive string before it to easily label and keep track of my console.log().
+I realized in JSX, you have to console.log() inside curly brackets and I move my console.log inside my key property and replace the logic inside with console.log and I attach a primitive string before it to easily label and keep track of my console.log().

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me! </button>